-Basic earnings per common share is computed by dividing the net income by the weighted average number of shares of common stock outstanding during the period.
-Restricted stock awards and restricted stock units (collectively, nonvested shares) are not considered to be outstanding shares until the service or performance vesting period has been completed.
+Basic income (loss) per common share is computed by dividing the net income (loss), less any dividends, accretion or reduction or redemption on our Series C Preferred Stock, by the weighted average number of shares of common stock outstanding during the period.
+Restricted stock awards and restricted stock units (collectively, "nonvested shares") are not considered to be outstanding shares until the service or performance vesting period has been completed.